Nincodedo/Ninbot/docs/commands/index.md

 ## Mod Commands
 ### Archive Channel
-Moves the current channel or the tagged channel into the archive category.
+Moves the current channel or the tagged channel into the archive category, [optionally configured](../configuration/index.md#archive-category).
 You can also use unarchive to move a tagged channel into the current category.

 Usage: